JereKuusela/valheim-upgrade_world/publish/README.md

 - `biomes=biome1,biome2,...`: Only includes given biomes.
 If not given, all biomes are included.
 Available options are: "AshLands", "BlackForest", "DeepNorth", "Meadows", "Mistlands", "Mountain", "Ocean", "Plains" and "Swamp".
 - `chance=percentage`: Makes a single operation to be applied randomly.
+- `count=min-max`: Filters objects by their amount.
+Only applies to `objects_count`.
-- `distance=min,max`: Short-hand for setting both distances.
+- `distance=min-max`: Short-hand for setting both distances.
 - `force`: Disables player base detection (same as `safeZones=0`).
-- `pos=x,z`: Position of the center.
-If not given, player's position is used.
-Default distance is all of the map.
+- `level=min-max`: Filters objects by their creature level.
+Only applies to `objects_*` commands.
 - `max=distance` or `maxDistance=distance`: Maximum distance from the center.
 Meters for `pos` and adjacent zones for `zone`.
 - `min=distance` or `minDistance=distance`: Minimum distance from the center.
 Meters for `pos` and adjacent zones for `zone`.
 - `noEdges`: Only include zones that have included biomes in all of its corners.
 Without the flag, it's enough if just one of the corners is in the included biomes.
+- `pos=x,z`: Position of the center.
+If not given, player's position is used.
+Default distance is all of the map.
 - `safeZones=distance`: Set safe zone size of major structures (0 to disable).
 Default value 2 is defined in the config.
 List of major structures is also defined in the config.
 - `start`: Automatically executes the command without having to use `start`.
 Can be permanently turned on from the config.
 - `zone=x,z`: Position of the center zone.
 Can't be used with `pos`.
 Default distance is the single zone.